 Key quotes from the Conservative leadership campaign TV debate

-“I don’t think the responsible thing to do right now is launch into some unfunded spree of borrowing and more debt, that will just make inflation worse, it will make the problem longer.” – Rishi Sunak.

-“I have two young girls and they’re not massively bothered about my job (but) the one thing they ask me about is the environment.” – Rishi Sunak.
+“We have left the EU, the public are sick and tired of us banging on about Brexit.” – Kemi Badenoch.

+“No to a general election, we need 100% of all of our effort on delivering for the people of Britain, I’m the person who can do that.” – Liz Truss.

-“Borrowing your way out of inflation isn’t a plan, it’s a fairytale.” – Rishi Sunak to Liz Truss.
+“Which do you regret most, being a Remainer or being a Liberal Democrat?” – Rishi Sunak to Liz Truss.

-“I think it is wrong to put taxes up.” – Liz Truss responds.

-“I support the extra money, I just don’t support the way we funded it.
-I support spreading the Covid debt over a longer period of time.” – Liz Truss on Rishi Sunak’s national insurance increase.

 Register for free to continue reading